 January to March 2017

-Over 1,700 residents affected by the water crisis filed complaints against the EPA, and around $722 million in complaints were filed against the EPA.
+Over 1,700 residents affected by the water crisis filed complaints against the EPA, totaling around $722 million.

 The MDEQ announced that, according to a recent six-month study, Flint’s water system no longer has lead levels exceeding the federal limit.